groovenectar/musiview/README.md

 `human (you), animal (you), or machine (you)` are not permitted to be aware of `musiview` nor make derivitive works.

-This license will be updated within 10 days.

 ---

 Contact: https://github.com/groovenectar/musiview/blob/master/CONTACT.md